hes8/formassess/README.md

 The data on student performance on quizzes (i.e. the correct/incorrect answers) usually is downloaded from a Learning Management System (e.g.
 Moodle, BlackBoard, ...) or from a scan of mark-sense forms.
+(For Scantron scanners which output .sdf files, the script sdf2csv.pl uses that file to produce a .csv file.)
 In all of these cases, the data may need to be reformatted and further processed to get it into the sqp.tsv format needed by the process.pl script.

 The Perl scripts and the .tsv files included produce the examples shown in the manuscript.
 Later versions of the Perl script have additional